EtchedPixels/EmulatorKit/README.md

 Remember to unzip the image before putting it on the virtual cf card.

-## N8VEM Mark 2 Emulator
+## RBC (ex N8VEM) Mark 2 Emulator

-This is a fairly basic emulator for the N8VEM v2 system board.
+This is a fairly basic emulator for the RBC v2 system board.

 https://retrobrewcomputers.org/doku.php?id=boards:sbc:sbc_v2:start